countable-web/open-source-corporation/peopleops/FEEDBACK_LOOPS.md

 Help everyone at Countable get feedback on our work every day, and give clients visibility of our work.

+One of our core principles at Countable is to shorten feedback loops.
+There is overwhelming evidence of the benefits of this.
+One example is the biggest predictor of happiness in the YCombinator Startup School program was that startups who talked to users.
+They were 12.8% happier.

 ## Scope

 Specific tactics for getting feedback.